msyamkumar/cs220-f20-projects/p13/README.md

-# Stage 2: Databases and Plotting
+# P13: Databases and Plotting

+<h2>Corrections/Clarifications </h2>

+* December 1st: correct the expected output of q2, and correct the description of q13.

 **Find any issues?** Report to us: